drhelius/grpc-demo/README.md

 gRPC is a framework to connect services by using *Remote Procedure Calls*, this means that a client application can directly call a method on a server application on a different machine as if it were a local object.

 It works across languages and platforms and it is increasingly being used in high performance environments.
-The protocol can achieve bi-directional streaming with HTTP2 based transport.
+Its protocol can achieve bi-directional streaming with HTTP2 based transport.

 gRPC uses [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) or *protobuf files* to define the structure for the data you want to transfer.

 There are four services in this demo.
-All of them use gRPC to comunicate wit each other.
-They are all written in go.
+All of them use gRPC to communicate wit each other.
+They are all written in Go.

 Before diving into the services let examine the *protobuf* files that define all the messages and types used in this demo.
-There is a shared repo where all proto files are defined:
+There is a shared Git repository where all proto files are defined:

 - [grpc-demo-proto](https://github.com/drhelius/grpc-demo-proto)

-This git repo stores the proto files for all the services in the demo.
+This Git repo stores the proto files for all the services in the demo.
 Some services (*Account* and *Order*) in this demo work like composites.
 This mean they will aggregate information from other services (*User* and *Product*).
 In order to do that they share some common types.
-Sharing a repo with all the protos allows you to easily share types between different proto files.
+Sharing a repo with all the proto files let you share types between different proto files easily.

-Sharing a repo for protos or creating a repo for each service is a difficult and hairy discussion.
+Sharing a Git repo for protos or creating a repo for each service is a difficult and hairy discussion.
 This demo will stick with only one repo for simplicity.

 There is a folder for each service in the repo.
 In each folder there is a proto file describing the data types that will be used in the service.
 This is the *User* proto file: